hsf-training/hsf-training-cicd/_episodes/11-skim-milk.md

 {: .callout}

 - **For those of you with CERN accounts**, I've provided a file we should use in a CERN-restricted space here: `/eos/user/g/gstark/AwesomeWorkshopFeb2020/GluGluToHToTauTau.root`.
 Therefore, the xrootd path we use is `root://eosuser.cern.ch//eos/user/g/gstark/AwesomeWorkshopFeb2020/GluGluToHToTauTau.root`.
-- **For those of you without CERN accounts**, we have provided a file wes hould use in a public space here: `/eos/root-eos/HiggsTauTauReduced/GluGluToHToTauTau.root`.
+- **For those of you without CERN accounts**, we have provided a file we should use in a public space here: `/eos/root-eos/HiggsTauTauReduced/GluGluToHToTauTau.root`.
 Therefore, the xrootd path we use is `root://eospublic.cern.ch//eos/root-eos/HiggsTauTauReduced/GluGluToHToTauTau.root`.

 Nicely enough, `TFile::Open` takes in, not only local paths (`file://`), but xrootd paths (`root://`) paths as well [also HTTP and others, but we won't cover that].
 Since we've modified the code so we can pass in files instead through the command line: